 And that I had no right to blame my friends for feeling lonely.

 There are so many online communities that exist to connect like minded people together.
 From teapot collectors to quilters to adventure-types.
-We Are Explorers manages their Australia and New Zealand Community Facebook Group with almost 6k adventure-frothers connecting on a daily basis.
+We Are Explorers manages their Australia and New Zealand Community Facebook Group with over 7k adventure-frothers connecting on a daily basis.

 They also run weekend Wilderness Escapes involving a variety of activities, including photography, hiking, canoeing, surfing, navigation, survival skills, rock climbing, with new events announced regularly.
 Most of their attendees go along to the weekend alone, without knowing a single person and come away with a new crew of adventure soulmates.